✓ Growth ✓ Enterprise

 To create a calculation using two rows, simply select the row name you’d like to use, then drag and drop the row name into the first (top) or second (bottom) drop zone.
 You may switch drop zones by selecting the up and down arrows to the left of the calculator field.
 Remove a row from the calculator by selecting the red “X” icon before the row name.

 The calculator supports the four basic mathematical operations- addition, subtraction, multiplication, and division- and can also automatically calculate a percentage.
+Percentage and Division are based on the same calculation, with the difference being that Percentage does an additional calculation of multiplying the resulting value by 100.
 To change the operation for your calculation, simply select the relevant icon.

 Once you’ve completed each field and selected an operation, choose Calculate to create a new query row containing your calculation.
 Selecting a calculation row will re-open the tool for editing.
 Calculations are visualized in the chart area alongside the underlying queries.